hashicorp/consul/website/source/docs/agent/watches.html.md

 This maps to the `X-Consul-Index` value in responses from the [HTTP API](/api/index.html).

+Prior to Consul 1.0, watches used a single `handler` field to define the command to run, and would always run in a shell.
+In Consul 1.0, the `args` array was added so that handlers can be run without a shell.
+The `handler` field is deprecated, and you should include the shell in the `args` to run under a shell, eg. `"args": ["sh", "-c", "..."]`.

 ## Global Parameters

 In addition to the parameters supported by each option type, there